YoussefBahaa1/seat-reservation-system-fork/README.md

 To add a rudimentary dataset to the db execute the following script from the project root: `scripts/db/init/initDatabase.sh`.
 Accept with 'y' and the script will add basic rooms, users, etc. It is important that at least the database container (which you already defined in .env with DATABASE_CONTAINER in the .env) is running.

 If everything worked fine youre freshly started project (again with `./scripts/build_and_run.sh`) will show no errors in the log.
 Now you can open a browser and type in the value of IP (from .env) followed by an ':' with the FRONTEND_PORT (also from .env) to get an url.
 A leading https:// will indicate that we like to use tls.
 So the complete url may look like: https//my-srv:3000.
+But if you dont use TLS the urls is http//my-srv:3000.
+Please note that some browser will not accept non https requests.
+A http environment was tested with firefox.

 Hopefully you see the landing page.
 Here you can enter your credentials.
 Prior we added a test user and a test admin.
 The later will allow us to add real world persons and rooms etc. So enter test.admin@mail.de as mail and the password test.
 Now you can enter the real application.